leuka-art/Building-up-to-a-transformer/README.md

 - Why closed-form solutions can become unstable (ill-conditioning)
 - How gradient descent converges to the same solution
 - How ridge regression stabilises solutions under multicollinearity
-- How cross-validation selects hyperparameters like λ
+- How cross-validation can be used to find optimal parameters (lambda in this case for ridge regression)

 Dataset